Error-331/code_tests/docs/bible/links.md

 The Great Teacher - January 19 (faith, necessity of the new birth);

 Carry Some Salt - January 20 (fear of God, righteousness);

+The Biting Serpents - January 21 (the law, Jesus, the set of things);